robtaussig/useAutoSuggest/README.md

   },
   isWord: false,
 };
-//The above can be improved by removing the `next` key altogether and simply pointing to an object of key value pairs as such:
+// The above can be improved by removing the `next` key altogether
+// and simply pointing to an object of key value pairs as such:

 const rootNode = {
   c: {